multihack/multihack-web/README.md

 # TETHYS
-A real-time collaboration editor, version control, web host, voice chat and social network rolled into one.
+A real-time collaboration editor, web host, voice chat and social network rolled into one.

 ##TODO:
 File upload/download.